Other timing system

 Content-Type: application/json

-api-token: [Place your API Token here]
+authorization: Bearer [Place your API token here]

 [